krmdel/120_days_of_CUDA_challenge/daily_projects/day_114/README.md

 1) Summary of the daily tutorial

-The code implements a single-scale SIFT-style pipeline.
+The code implements a single scale Scale Invariant Feature Transform (SIFT) style pipeline.
 Starting from an 8-bit grayscale image, the code:
 - converts pixels to 32-bit floats,
 - builds three Gaussian-blurred images,
 - computes two Differences-of-Gaussians (DoG) to isolate blobs,